SaeedAhmedMahin/todoApp/README.md

-content = """# My Daily Flow - Smart To-Do List
+# My Daily Flow - Smart To-Do List

 A sleek, dark-themed productivity application designed to organize tasks into Morning, Afternoon, and Evening slots.
 Built with Next.js and Supabase, it features seamless cross-category drag-and-drop functionality and an automated data cleanup system.